olistic/warriorjs/packages/README.md

 - [`@warriorjs/helper-get-level-config`][warriorjs-helper-get-level-config]
   exposes a helper function to get the config for a level defined in a tower, to use as input for the functions exposed by the core.
-- [`@warriorjs/helper-get-play-score`][warriorjs-helper-get-play-score] exposes
+- [`@warriorjs/helper-get-level-score`][warriorjs-helper-get-level-score]
-  a helper function to get the score for a play.
+  exposes a helper function to get a level's score.
 - [`@warriorjs/helper-get-grade-letter`][warriorjs-helper-get-grade-letter]
   exposes a helper function to get the letter for a numeric grade.
 - [`@warriorjs/helper-get-level-config`][warriorjs-helper-get-level-config]